Lazigerbill/UTSC-Crypto/instance/readme.txt

-Place file called "config_file.py" in this folder and add the following code filling in the required passwords and keys where necessary:
+Place file called "config_file.pyc" in this folder and add the following code filling in the required passwords and keys where necessary:

 SECRET_KEY = ''